-This section of Belau Submarine Cable Corporation's (BSCC) annual financial report presents management's analysis of its financial performance during the fiscal year ended September 30, 2022.
+This section of Belau Submarine Cable Corporation's (BSCC) annual financial report presents management's analysis of its financial performance during the fiscal year ended September 30, 2023.
 Responsibility for the completeness and fairness of this information rests with the Corporation.
-As management of the Belau Submarine Cable Corporation, a component unit of the Republic of Palau (ROP), we offer readers of the Corporation's financial statements this narrative overview and analysis of the financial activities of the Corporation for the fiscal year ended September 30, 2022.
+As management of the Belau Submarine Cable Corporation, a component unit of the Republic of Palau (ROP), we offer readers of the Corporation's financial statements this narrative overview and analysis of the financial activities of the Corporation for the fiscal year ended September 30, 2023.
 We encourage readers to consider the information presented in conjunction with the Corporation's financial statements and accompanying notes to the financial statements.

-The Belau Submarine Cable Corporation (BSCC) was established in 2015 to deliver state-of-the-art wholesale broadband internet services to the people of Palau.
-With the support of the Asian Development Bank (ADB), the project entails construction of a low latency submarine fiber optic cable linking Palau to a branching unit on the SEA-US submarine cable system (BSCCnet).
+Belau Submarine Cable Corporation (BSCC) was established in 2015 to deliver state-of-the-art wholesale international broadband services for the people of Palau.
+With the support of the Asian Development Bank (ADB), the project entails construction of a low latency submarine fiber optic cable (PC1) linking Palau to a branching unit on the SEA-US submarine cable system.
 SEA-US provides connectivity between mainland USA (via Guam and Hawaii) and the Philippines and Indonesia.
-BSCCnet provides a link between Ngeremlengui in Palau (Capacity Access Point N, CAP-N) and Piti in Guam (CAP-G), for onward interconnection to global networks.
+PC1 provides a link between Ngeremlengui in Palau (Capacity Access Point N, CAP-N) and Piti in Guam (CAP-G), for onward interconnection to global networks.

-In FY 2020 and 2021 BSCC extended its access point at CAP-N to a temporary access point at the KB Shell corner in Airai (CAP-KBS), using micro-duct / micro-trench optical fiber technology along the Compact Road, to eliminate capacity bottlenecks.
-This extension was also funded by ADB, as was the full extension, completed in 2022, with a new permanent access point at the BSCC Technical Center at the airport site, now completed (CAP-A), and elimination of the single point of failure on the Westside fiber by closing of the loop around the Compact Road to the north and Eastside with the same micro-duct / micro-trench fiber technology (final splicing work will be completed in Q2 2023).
+In FY's 2020 and 2021, BSCC extended its access point at CAP-N to a temporary access point at the KB Shell corner in Airai (CAP-KBS), using micro-duct/micro-trench optical fiber technology along the Compact Road, to eliminate capacity bottlenecks.
+This extension was also funded by ADB, as was the full extension, completed in 2022, with a new permanent access point at the BSCC Technical Center at the Airai airport site, now completed (CAP-A), and elimination of the single point of failure on the Westside fiber by closing of the loop around the Compact Road to the north and Eastside with the same micro-duct/micro-trench fiber technology, competed in November 2022.
+A further extension, from the Compact Road to Port Ollei was recently completed in Q2 2024.

-In FY 2021, BSCC embarked on a project to build a second submarine fiber connection, this time from the Echo cable system currently under construction to a landing point at Ngardmau in Palau (CAP-O, where O stands for Onechduul, the old name for Ngardmau).
+In FY 2021, BSCC embarked on a project to build a second submarine fiber connection (PC2), this time from the Echo cable system currently under construction to a diverse landing point at Ngardmau in Palau (CAP-O, where O stands for Ongedechuul, the old name for Ngardmau).
 This project is funded by a combination of debt, grants, and equity, and will ensure resilient international connectivity.
 The beach landing facilities, cable landing station and connecting ductworks are all complete.
 Cable is laid from the beach pit to the Echo branching unit, awaiting final splice.
+This project is now awaiting finalization of commercial arrangements to support the final splice to the Echo system.